 4. Virus, Trojan, etc.

-Virus or trojans are malicious software programs which gets installed into the victim’s system and keeps sending the victims data to the hacker.
+Viruses or Trojans are malicious software programs that get installed into the victim’s system and keep sending the victim’s data to the hacker.
 They can also lock your files, serve fraud advertisement, divert traffic, sniff your data, or spread on all the computers connected to your network.

 3. ClickJacking Attacks